vladsoloo/-22.10/README.md

    5. He doesn't have a beard.
    6. They don't go to the gym.
    7. She doesn't write a blog.
-   8. My friend doesn't do sport regularly.
-   9. He isn't a student.
-   10. You are not smart and beautiful.

   b) 2.
 Does your laptop have a webcam?

      3. What time do we need to leave?

      4. Does your mother work from home?

      5. Which websites do you use most?

      6. Does your girlfriend like action films?

      7. Does your brother spend a long time on Facebook?